reiryuki/Moto-Dolby-Audio-FX-Magisk-Module/README.md

 - Android 11, 10, or 9
 - Magisk installed

+## Warning!!!
+- Prepare for possibility of bootloop or even brick because this is not a pure Magisk Module
+- This will bootloop in OnePlus stock ROM/vendor.
+Use Dolby Atmos OnePlus 8 Visible instead or use custom ROM and vendor.

 ## Installation Guide
 - Remove another Dolby module with different name
 - Reboot